 Christians today ought to be concerned about our youth's perception and approach to God's word.

 We often sing the song "l Will Sing of the Mercies" (pp. 660 Hymns for Worship).
-The song quotes from Psalm 89:1 where the Psalmists writes, "l will sing of the mercies of the Lord forever: with my mouth will I make known thy faithfulness to all generations."
-It is the responsibility of every generation to pass along the "traditions" of God's authoritative laws (l 1 Corinthians 11:2; Il Thess.
+The song quotes from Psalms 89:1 where the Psalmists writes, "l will sing of the mercies of the Lord forever: with my mouth will I make known thy faithfulness to all generations."
+It is the responsibility of every generation to pass along the "traditions" of God's authoritative laws (l Cor.
+11:2; Il Thess.
 2:15).
 Again, we sing the song, "How Shall the Young Secure Their Hearts" (pp. 435 Hymns for Worship).
-This song considers Psalm 119:9's instruction to the young to "give heed" to God's laws so that their way may be clean.
+This song considers Psalms 119:9's instruction to the young to "give heed" to God's laws so that their way may be clean.
 The Bible reveals the failure of generations throughout history whose souls will not see the glories of heaven and such revelation strikes concern within our hearts (see Numb.
-32:13; Judges 2:10; Proverbs 30:11-14).
-No matter if you are a Great Grandparent, Grandparent, parent, or simply a friend to those of younger generations your earnest desire is to see people eternally saved (see Romans 10:1).
+32:13; Judges 2:10; Prov.
+30:11-14).
+No matter if you are a Great Grandparent, Grandparent, parent, or simply a friend to those of younger generations your earnest desire is to see people eternally saved (see Rom.
+10:1).